Wahya Circle

 Citrine

-Citrine is not only a stone of Wednesday, Woden’s (Odin) stone it also has these many uses in magick.
-We will explore them as we begin to work together:
+Citrine is not only a stone of Wednesday, or Woden’s (Odin) stone, it also has these many uses in Medicine & Magick.
+We will explore them further as we begin to work together:

 CORRESPONDENCES CAN BE GATHERED FROM THE FOLLOWING SITES.
-Most of this has been proven or vetted through current Practitioner use.
+Most of this has been proven or vetted through current Practitioner use over time.
+Each result may vary as each Stone Ally vibrates differently sometimes with different Practitioners.

 COMMON (Although biased on some topics, this is a trusted source for learning.)